Carolly Erickson's Our Tempestuous Day: A History of Regency England explores the seedy underside of the world Jane Austen lived and wrote in.

 I really enjoyed this book.
 But then, I suppose I would, as I’m a sucker for anything having to do with Regency or Victorian England.
 Still, it’s sort of amazing to think that Erickson is describing the period that Jane Austen wrote in, as Austen’s books, while marvelous, don’t touch on the seedy underside where Erickson’s account often dwells (not that I mind in either case).

 As I read, I found myself marking page after page where the writing or the information (or both) appealed to me.
-Some tidbits:
+Here are a few of my favorite tidbits.

 p.
 254: In the chapter on childhood education/experiences, Erickson relates the experience of novelist Mary Sherwood who recalls